This here are the characters from the Bloody Roar series

 - Animal Motifs: His hair resembles a lion's mane, which is fitting since he transforms into one when he unleashes his beast power.

-- Dark-Skinned Blond: Varies by game, ranging from barely noticeable, to a suntanned complexion.
+- Dark-Skinned Blond: Varies by game, ranging from barely noticeable in the first game to a suntanned complexion in Primal Fury and Extreme.

 - Though in Bloody Roar 4, he does let on to Mana that he does care deeply for her, despite not being blood related, and smiles when Mana got him to admit it.

-- Final Boss: He was just another character in BR1, but in BR2, he becomes the Final Boss for everyone (latter series demotes him back to normal).
-Despite so, he remains a noble figure, the bad guy is always Busuzima.
+- Final Boss: He was just another character in BR1, but in BR2, he becomes the final boss for everyone (later games demote him back to normal).
+Despite so, he remains a noble figure; the bad guy is always Busuzima.

 - Older and Wiser: Starting from BR3, as seen in the preceding entry.